LHNCBC/lforms/form_definition.md

     * hideIndentation - a boolean that controls whether to hide indentation.
 The default is false.
       Note that if this is set true, tree line style will not apply regardless of "hideTreeLine" setting.
     * hideRepetitionNumber - a boolean that controls whether to hide repetition numbers next to the item's text.
-The default is false.
+The default is true.
     * displayScoreWithAnswerText  - a boolean that controls whether to display scores along with answer texts for answers that have scores.
 The default is true.
     * displayInvalidHTML - a boolean that controls whether to show the escaped html content